GonzaloPardoVillalibre/seat-robotic-mower-control/README.md

 make create-test-workflow f=./src/test/resources/test-assessment-workflow.txt
 ```

-Finally, and maybe the easiest, you can always use the **Swagger API** at `http://localhost:8080/swagger-ui/index.html#/mowing-workflow-controller/createWorkflowFromFile`
+Finally, and maybe the easiest, you can always use the **Swagger API** at http://localhost:8080/swagger-ui/index.html#/mowing-workflow-controller/createWorkflowFromFile

-At `src/test/resources` there is a useful collection of input file examples!
+At **src/test/resources** you can find a useful collection of input file examples!

 ## Improvements